pkpeterson/ParticleComplexity/README.md

 This script allows the user to select a .tif image (filename), then extracts all particles within the image.
 For each particle, the area and perimeter are calculated.
-Each particle is analyzed for distinct particles within the particle.
-The number of interior particles, as well as the sum of the interior particle area and perimeter are calculated.
+Each particle is analyzed for distinct regions within the particle.
+The number of interior regions, as well as the sum of the interior region area and perimeter are calculated.
 The script has three outputs, which appear in the directory where the script is run.

 1) filename_segmentation.pdf shows the results of the initial particle